 They come together in around an hour, so you could even make them as a last-minute dessert.
 Take them to dinner parties, potlucks, or serve them to your sweetie for a romantic night at home.

 I can almost guarantee if you take these dark chocolate raspberry truffles to a gathering, you are going to be nominated to bring them time and time again!
 It sounds like a win to me!
+If you love truffles make sure to get my Free Truffles Cheat Sheet which is a one page printable with 6 truffle recipes.

 What You'll Need